jeffreyjsung/jeffreyjsung.github.io/content/blog/ants.md

 ---

 ### Summary
 This plays essentially exactly the same as the original Plants vs. Zombies tower defense game.
 The only real differences are that I added some more complex mechanics (EX: minions that don't damage but apply certain status effects), and, of course, visuals.
 It was good practice using an object-oriented programming paradigm.

+What I did:
+- Designed "minion" objects (attributes include health, hunger, strength, etc.), utilizing inheritance
+- Track game state (position of entities, time left, resources left, etc.)